zainezq/bash-scripts/readme.md

 - **Error Handling**: The script checks if a file exists before attempting to open it.

 ### To use the script:
-*NOTE* there are two scripts, one is a simpler version that doesnt store added filepaths and is fixed to three only, whilst the second (emacs_orgfile_bash_chooser_2.sh) saves the filepaths to a txt file.

 1. Edit the script to specify the location of your file list.
 Use your text editor to edit those parts that have the #EDIT# sign next to it.

 2. Make the script executable by running: